fu-sen/CloudflarePages-MkDocs/README.md

 ## Build error

-Many of the build error errors are that you mistyped `mkdocs.yml` or you forgot to add the package to` requirements.txt`.
+Many of the build error are that you mistyped `mkdocs.yml` or you forgot to add the package to` requirements.txt`.
 Check the file change immediately before the error occurred.